Evil has become

 modern entertainment is itself a subject that could fill tomes, so

-I will avoid bringing non-SKU points to the table.
+I will avoid bringing non-Utena points to the table.
 Keep in mind, though,

 that this isn't just an essay about Akio; points I make here would

 apply to a vast array of modern pop culture entertainments, be they